apache/flink-web/_posts/2022-09-08-akka-license-change.md

 Flink is not in any immediate danger and we will ensure that users are not affected by this change.

-The licensing of Flink will not change.
+The licensing of Flink will not change; it will stay Apache-licensed and will only contain dependencies that are compatible with it.

 We will not use Akka versions with the new license.